davetron5000/wtf-is-a-webpack/markdown/intro.md

 !SH mv index.html dist

-We can open that in a browser, open the JavaScript console and see the same messages as before.
+We can open that in a browser, open the JavaScript console, and see the same messages as before.

 !DUMP_CONSOLE dist/index.html

 The configuration file saves us some keystrokes, but even typing our `$(yarn bin)/webpack etc etc` is a bit cumbersome.
 We'll use a handy feature of `package.json` to create an alias for running webpack so we can just type `yarn webpack`.

-We'll add a `"scripts"` key to `package.json` so the entire thing should now look like so:
+We'll add a `"scripts"` key to `package.json`:

 !PACKAGE_JSON
 {